edcepp/FTCEppTensorCode/FTCEppTensorCode/README.md

 ### Overview

 The code in this section turns the robot towards the gold mineral.
-This represents Steps 1) and 2) in the diagram above.
+This represents Steps 1) and 2).
 The tutorial videos and slides have not been constructed.

 ### Code